cowpod/Hackintosh-MSI-B450M-Bazooka-Max-WiFi/README.md

 ## Installation

-Follow [Dortania guide for Ryzen](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html), compare and merge changes in my EFI.
+- Follow [Dortania guide for Ryzen](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html), compare and merge changes in my EFI.
 Notably DeviceProperties>Add and ACPI>Add.
+- Don't forget to fill out PlatformInfo.

 ## If iMessage doesn't work
 - You are on Sonoma and AirportItlwm hasn't been updated past